CTM01550 - Corporation Tax: accounting periods: insufficient information to determine

 ICTA88/S12 (8)

-You may be unable to determine an accounting period in accordance with CTA09/S8 -12, formerly ICTA88/S12 (1) - (7), because a company has failed to make returns or supply accounts or other information.
-If you have a case where the beginning or end of any accounting period is uncertain, ICTA88/S12 (8) lets you make an assessment on the company for any period you consider appropriate, provided this period does not exceed twelve months.
+It may not be possible to determine an accounting period in accordance with CTA09/S8 - S12, formerly ICTA88/S12 (1) - (7), because a company has failed to make returns or supply accounts or other information.
+If the beginning or end of any accounting period is uncertain, ICTA88/S12 (8) allows an officer to make an assessment on the company for any appropriate period, provided this period does not exceed twelve months.
 That period is treated as an accounting period of the company unless:

 In the latter case, the assessment has effect as if it were an assessment or assessments for the true accounting period or periods.

-You can make an assessment using the power in ICTA88/S12 (8) where the beginning or end of any accounting period is uncertain.
-The Court of Appeal considered whether an assessment was made for an uncertain accounting period in Kelsall v Stipplechoice Ltd, 67TC349.
-They held that the question whether there was uncertainty was subjective.
+The power in ICTA88/S12 (8) is available where the beginning or end of any accounting period is uncertain.
+The Court of Appeal considered whether an assessment was made for an uncertain accounting period in Kelsall v Stipplechoice Ltd (1995) 67TC349.
+It held that the question whether there was uncertainty was subjective.